jpalardy/vim-slime/assets/doc/targets/neovim.md

 3. `term_title` Usually either the systemname, username, and current directory of the shell, or the name of the currently running process in that shell. (unlabeled by default)
 4. `name` The name of the terminal buffer (unlabeled by default).

 The user can reorder these items and set their labels in the menu by setting a global variable,  `g:slime_neovim_menu_order`, that should be an array of dictionaries.
-Keys should be exactly the names of the fields, shown above, and the values (which should  be strings) will be the labels in the menu, according to user preference.
+Keys should be exactly the names of the fields, shown above, and the values (which must be strings) will be the labels in the menu, according to user preference.
 Use empty strings for no label.
 The order of the dictionaries in the array will be the order used in the menu.

 For example: